dynamsoft-docs/license-server-docs/common/mechanism.md

 * 3-minute for reports

   Dynamsoft uses absolute time when generating usage reports.
-This means, each time slot is fixed, for example, the first time slot is always 00:00:00 ~ 00:03:00 and the second is 00:03:00 ~ 00:06:00 and so on.
+This means, each time slot is fixed, for example, the first time slot of the day is always 00:00:00 ~ 00:03:00 and the second is 00:03:00 ~ 00:06:00 and so on.
 Each successful operation (like a barcode scan) has a time stamp of its own and is counted in the 3-minute window in which it is done.

 * 3-minute for submitting reports